-Okay, it’s not the same as espresso, but it makes coffee with steam pressure.
+Okay, it’s not the same as a real barista machine, but it makes coffee with steam pressure.
 Add correctly ground coffee and you may be in for a delicious cup of coffee with crema on top, perfect for any coffee lover! (crema: a Holy Grail in the espresso world!
 Crema is the initial light/tawny-colored liquid that comes out during espresso extraction.
 It is what causes that ‘Guinness effect’ that folks sometimes reference.)

-We’ll have a look at the step-by-step guide on how, what, and whatnot on how to make espresso on the stove.
+We’ll have a look at the step-by-step guide on how to get started with stovetop espresso.

 - How do you make espresso on the stove?

 - What is the best stovetop espresso maker?

 - What kind of coffee do you use in a stovetop espresso maker?